-He gives me a look, which says to me ‘I’m gonna haunt you for the next few minutes, just to see how you react’.
+He gives me a look that says, ‘I’m gonna haunt you for the next few minutes, just to see how you react.’

 It is a warning sign.
 It is in your best interest to find something to do with them before they start pulling your strings and making you dance like Pinocchio.

-When I see that look heading my way, I’ll suggest doing something together.
+When I see that look heading my way, I suggest doing something together.
 Playing with his toys, picking a film to put on.
 Anything that makes them forget they are bored.

 Anything that makes them forget about pushing your buttons.